akkartik/mu/subx/Readme.md

 1. It seems wrong-headed that our computers look polished but are plagued by foundational problems of security and reliability.
-I'd like to learn to walk before I try to run, use the computer only to check my program for errors rather than to hide low-level details.
-This approach adds to the burden of the programmer, but may make the hard problems more tractable.
+I'd like to learn to walk before I try to run.
+The plan: start out using the computer only to check my program for errors rather than to hide low-level details.
+Force myself to think about security by living with raw machine code for a while.
-   We can always add HLLs back once the foundations are redone, but it seems valuable to not require a HLL to build the foundations.
+   Reintroduce high level languages only after confidence is regained in the foundations.
+Delegate only when I can verify with confidence.

 2. The software in our computers has grown incomprehensible.
 Nobody understands it all, not even experts.
 Even simple programs written by a